Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 Pederson was a longtime Brett Favre backup in Green Bay and should have provided some experience and stability, but instead the Browns were 1-7 and suffered two shutouts during his time as the starter.
 The offense was limited to 8.3 points per game in those eight contests.

 Pederson returned to Green Bay the next season and enjoyed four more years of collecting a paycheck behind Favre.
-He is currently the offensive coordinator for the Kansas City Chiefs, who suffered a very Browns-like loss in the playoffs to the Colts this year.
+He is currently the offensive coordinator for the Kansas City Chiefs, where his offense hasn’t thrown a touchdown pass to a wide receiver in a full calendar year!
+I guess his team is taking cues from his playing days.

 Pederson’s Stats: 1-7, 55.7%, 1,047 yards (5.0 YPA), 2 TD, 8 INT, 56.6 rating